 It happens to all of us at one point or another.
-It doesn’t matter if you have the muscles and strength of LeBron James from the Miami Heat or the speed and soccer skills of Wayne Rooney from Manchester United.
+It doesn’t matter if you have the muscles and strength of LeBron James or the speed and soccer skills of Lionel Messi.
 Sometimes there is just no avoiding it: we all suffer from a sport’s injury at some point in our lives.
-This week it was Derek Jeter from the New York Yankees still sidelined with his ankle injury from last season!
-A running injury does not have to be a death sentence to your cardiovascular fitness, there are alternatives to keep you going while your body is healing whether you have a twisted ankle, plantar fasciitis, or a much too common stress fracture.
+A running injury does not have to be a death sentence to your cardiovascular fitness, there are alternatives to keep you going while your body is healing, whether you have a twisted ankle, plantar fasciitis, or a much too common stress fracture.
 Do not despair; relative rest can actually be a good thing!

 Last, but never least; you can try circuit weight training.
-This is combining 3 or 4 different push: pull combinations with light weight training that will increase your heart rate and increase your muscle metabolism at the same time.
-This is great off season training and recovery training.
+This is combining 3 or 4 different push, pull combinations with light weight training that will increase your heart rate and increase your muscle metabolism at the same time.
+This is great off-season training and recovery training.
 Think about it, burn fat and build muscle.
-What could be bad!
-You may even get some decent looking shoulders, abs and back out of it as well!
+What could be bad about that?
+You may even get some decent looking shoulders, abs, and back out of it as well!

-When you do find yourself suffering from a an annoying injury, it can be difficult to accept the fact that you cannot and should not run.
+When you do find yourself suffering from an annoying injury, it can be difficult to accept the fact that you cannot and should not run.
 Furthermore, that runner’s high, the natural endorphins our bodies create when we run for long distances, can allow us to easily ignore even our most excruciating pains.
 As addictive as the runner’s high is, I urge you to listen to your body!
-You will know better than any doctor in the world when something is not right.
+You will know when something is not right.
 When your body is sending you signals to take it easy, don’t ignore them.
 For example, what started out as three to six weeks off may quickly escalate into a year’s worth of recovery time if you push yourself past your limits.
-Listen!

 No matter what, always stay positive!
-Don’t forget that you will bounce back from an injury, just like you always have in the past.
+Remember that you will bounce back from an injury, just like you always have in the past.
 As long as you have the desire and drive to run, an injury will never hold you back for too long.